snowinmars/FerOmega/README.md

 // "where id = @4 and ( ( table.length + @3 ) * @2 <= @1 or table2.email = @0 )"
 // ["email", 14, 2, 1, Guid.Parse("1690ffef-7249-4384-8cba-58842e8d48df")]

-where.AppPage(0).AddCount(10); // adds 'limit 10 offset 0'
+// no 'order by' is allowed for now where.AppPage(0).AddCount(10); // adds 'limit 10 offset 0'

 // use it in your query it any way kinda like